anitab-org/mentorship-android/README.md

 * A member can send feedback about the Mentorship System such as reporting a bug, giving suggestions or other comments.
 * A member can delete their account.
 * A member can change their account password anytime.
+* A member can read about the mentorship system, code of conduct, privacy policy, terms and conditions on About Page.
+* A member can also access the github repo, website and zulip of the mentorship system on About Page.

 ## Setting up the project